 Creating a resume is a time sink.
-A tool that can help you with this is Canva, a template-building website that allows you to customize almost every document under the sun.
-But what if none of Canva’s pre-built templates fit your needs?
+A tool that can help you with this is the Resume Builder Tool by Canva.
+While Canva has many pre-made templates to choose from, what if none of them fit your needs?

 In this article, we’ll show you how to create a resume from scratch using Canva.
 And when you’re finished, you should have a resume capable of standing out from the crowd.